List of unproduced Image Comics projects: Spawn remake

 In 2007, McFarlane Funding announced development of a new feature film adaptation of the character, titled Spawn, originally scheduled for release in 2008.
 During an interview on the Scott Ferrall show on Sirius radio, McFarlane said: "It's coming out no matter what.
 Even if I have to produce, direct and finance it myself, it's going to come out".

 McFarlane began writing in August 2009 the screenplay for a new film based on the character, saying that "the story has been in my head for 7 or 8 years", that "the movie idea is neither a recap or continuation.
 It is a standalone story that will be R-rated.
 Creepy and scary", and that "the tone of this Spawn movie will be for a more older audience.
 Like the film The Departed".
 Michael Jai White said in July 2011 that he was interested in returning to the role, expressing his support for McFarlane's film.
 In 2013, Jamie Foxx was "aggressively pursuing" the Spawn reboot.
 In August, McFarlane discussed his progress with the script, stating that the film would be "more of a horror movie and a thriller movie, not a superhero one".

 In February 2016, McFarlane completed the film's script.
 Blumhouse Productions confirmed their involvement with the film as of July 2017, while announcing that McFarlane had also signed on to direct the project.
 The film was expected to begin production by February 2018.
 In May 2018, Jamie Foxx was hired to portray the titular character, while in July Jeremy Renner was attached to portray, alongside Foxx, as Detective Twitch.
 In September, Greg Nicotero was hired to create the special effects for the film.
 The filming start date was delayed to June 2019.
 In November 2019, the film restarted development due to the financial success of the R-rated comic book film Joker.
 In December, McFarlane hired an additional writer to help polish the script, before presenting it to a major Hollywood studio.
 In March 2020, McFarlane revealed that filming was to begin before the end of the year.

 Witchblade film

 A feature film adaptation of Witchblade was announced in 2008 and scheduled for a 2009 release, but was never produced.
-The film was to have been produced by Platinum Studios, Top Cow Productions, and Arclight Media, with Top Cow's Matt Hawkins & Marc Silvestri, Platinum's Rich Marincic, and Greenberg Group's Randy Greenberg serving as executive producers.
+The film was to have been produced by Platinum Studios, Top Cow Productions, and Arclight Media, with Top Cow's Matt Hawkins and Marc Silvestri, Platinum's Rich Marincic, and Greenberg Group's Randy Greenberg serving as executive producers.
 Production was planned for September 2008, with filming to be done in Australia.